helpsavecraigslist/project/README.md

 # Instructions for Testing

-To homepage takes you to the all items page and you can view all items when not logged in.
-Click "login" in the top right corner of the screen to login.
-This will allow you to create an account with an email and password, or login with Google.
-Once logged in you can open the menu and go to the page to post an item.
-This form allows you to uplod an image (jpeg and under 3MB), once uploaded you can view it in the all items page.

-On the all items page, you can click "view details" to see a single item view.
-On the single item view you will see a "delete" and "edit" button if the item belongs to the currently signed in user.
-Clicking delete will remove the item from the database as well as remove the image from the S3 bucket.
-Clicking "edit" will bring you to a form pre-populated with the data from the item that is being edited.

-From the all-items page or single-item view, click "Message Seller" or the mail icon, and the link will take you to a new message screen.
-Compose a message, on the new message screen, to the seller and click "Start Messaging."
-Presented with the message detail screen, you can view all message traffic sent.
-From the menu or the message detail screen, selecting "Messages" will direct to the user's inbox.
-Click a message to view the entire conversation.
-The user can also click the mail icon in the upper right, on the navigation bar, to view their inbox.

 You can view our hosted website here [https://d198vhptcel5q3.cloudfront.net/](https://d198vhptcel5q3.cloudfront.net/)

 Login with your Gmail account, create an account, or login with these credentials here.